Sarthak2128/Student-Marksheet-System-/README.md

 Computer Science

-Each subject is expected to have a mark out of 100.
-The program checks if any of the entered marks exceed 100.
-If so, it terminates early with an error message, ensuring that invalid inputs are not processed further.
-This validation helps in maintaining the integrity of the result generation process.

-3)Calculations and Evaluation
-Once the marks are validated, the program performs the following calculations:

-Total Marks: Sum of marks in all five subjects.

-Percentage: Total marks divided by the number of subjects (i.e., 5).

-The program then checks if the student has failed in any subject.
-A student is considered failed in a subject if the score is less than 45 in that subject.
-If the student has failed in any one or more subjects, a failFlag is raised.

-4) Grade Assignment
-Grades are assigned based on the percentage obtained:

-A+: 90% and above

-A : 80–89%

-B : 70–79%

-C : 60–69%

-D : 50–59%

-F : Below 50%

-This grading logic helps in giving a qualitative measure of student performance.

-5) Pass/Fail Criteria
-A student passes only if:

-The percentage is 50% or above

-No subject has a score less than 45

-If any of the above conditions are not met, the student is considered Failed.

-6) Report Card Display
-The program then displays a well-formatted report card with clear and clean output:

-Student details: Roll number, name, class

-Subject-wise marks

-Total marks and percentage

-Assigned grade

-Pass or fail status

-This output simulates an actual mark sheet and is printed in a neat tabular format using formatted printf() statements.

-7)Program Termination
-If the user selects option 2 from the menu, the program displays "Program Exited." and terminates normally.
+After entering the marks, the program performs a validation check to ensure that none of the entered marks exceed 100, which is the maximum allowed per subject.
+If any subject mark is greater than 100, the program alerts the user with an "Invalid marks entered!" message and terminates.

+If all marks are valid, the program calculates:

+Total Marks: The sum of all five subject marks.

+Percentage: Total marks divided by the number of subjects (5), calculated as a floating-point number.

+Grade: Assigned based on the percentage as per the following scale:

+A+ : 90 and above

+A : 80 to 89

+B : 70 to 79

+C : 60 to 69

+D : 50 to 59

+F : Below 50

+In addition to overall percentage, the program also checks if the student has scored at least 45 marks in each subject.
+If the student scores below 45 in even a single subject, they are marked as "Fail", regardless of their overall percentage.
+Otherwise, a student with at least 50% and no failing subject is marked as "Pass".

+Finally, the report card is printed in a clean, tabular format showing:

+Student details (Roll No, Name, Class)

+Individual marks for each subject

+Total marks

+Percentage

+Grade

+Pass/Fail status

+🎯 Educational Purpose
+This project is a great exercise in:

+Working with basic I/O in C (scanf and printf)

+Applying conditional logic (if, else if, else)

+Validating user input

+Using flags (failFlag) to control program flow

+Presenting output in a user-friendly, formatted style

+It's especially useful for computer science students looking to strengthen their foundation in C programming.

+💡 Future Enhancements (Ideas)
+Support for multiple students in a single session

+File I/O to save report cards to a text file

+GUI version using C with graphics libraries or integration with other platforms

+Add subject name inputs and variable number of subjects